CHIWAWA Creative research methods

 01 September 2018 - 01 December 2021

-The study focusses on the processes through which creative ways of working have impact on innovation.
+The study focuses on the processes through which creative ways of working have impact on innovation.
 Therefore, the research has a process orientation and focuses on temporal progression of activities.

 Within two theoretical frameworks (boundary crossing theory and research impact theory), the CHIWAWA-researchers apply process research methods relying on 1.
 Organizational Ethnography (Van Maanen, 1979; Ybema, Yanow, Wels, & Kamsteeg, 2009), and 2.
 Contribution mapping (Kok & Schuit, 2012).
 The CHIWAWA-researchers look at the practices as composed in events and experiences in time and by actors (Langley et al., 2013).
 The projects act as cases in which events occur that are interesting from a perspective of creative ways of working.
 Each event is treated as a point of observation in time and as part of a narrative (Rantakari & Vaara, 2017) or scenario (Kok & Schuit, 2012).